vuducnam/whisperx-fastapi/README.md

 - Current implementation only supports GPU
 - CPU support is planned for future releases
-- Speaker diarization requires a Hugging Face API token
+- Speaker diarization is optional and requires a free Hugging Face token
 - Maximum file size is configurable (default: 4GB)
 - Tasks are automatically cleaned up after 60 minutes

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.